Follow these simple tips to help protect your children from the flu, plus what to do if your kids do get sick.

 Peter Greenspan, MD, Medical Director, MassGeneral Hospital for Children

-With the days turning colder, kids are thinking about skiing, hockey, or maybe just building a snow man and having some hot chocolate.
+As the summer winds down, the kids go back to school and we start thinking about the winter: skiing, hockey, or maybe just building a snow man and having some hot chocolate.
 But winter also brings flu season each year, and you want to do what you can to protect your children.
-With that in mind, we asked Dr. Peter Greenspan, a practicing primary-care pediatrician and the medical director of MassGeneral Hospital for Children, a few questions about what you can do to make sure your family is prepared.
+With that in mind, we asked Dr. Peter Greenspan, a practicing primary care pediatrician and medical director of MassGeneral Hospital for Children, a few questions about what you can do to make sure your family is prepared.

 Q: When does flu season start?